farblos/wpg2dk/README.md

 to ExifTool with its plethora of featues to select tags, files to process, etc.

+## Tags, Keywords, Attributes

-To avoid confusion: "Tags" in WPG, digiKam, and this documentation denote descriptive attributes that can be attached to media files, like geotags or people tags.
-In ExifTool, a "tag" denotes the smallest unit of metadata that can be processed.
+To avoid confusion: "Tags" in WPG, digiKam, `wpg2dk` and this documentation denote text attributes that can be attached to media files, like geotags, people tags, or general descriptive tags.
+In ExifTool a "tag" denotes the smallest unit of metadata that can be processed.
 An attribute that contains a WPG tag is called "keyword" in ExifTool.
-Finally, this documentation and `wpg2dk` use the term "attribute" to refer parts of metadata.
+Finally, this documentation and `wpg2dk` use the term "attribute" to refer to parts of metadata.
 So we have more or less this translation table:

 | WPG, digiKam, `wpg2dk` | ExifTool | `wpg2dk`  |
 |:-----------------------|:---------|:----------|